Cataracts occur when changes in the lens of the eye cause it to become less transparent (clear). This results in cloudy or misty vision.

 It's not usually possible to prevent cataracts, particularly those that are inherited (run in the family).

-But following the advice of your midwife or GP to avoid infections during pregnancy (including making sure all your vaccinations are up-to-date before getting pregnant) may reduce the chances of your child being born with cataracts.
+But following the advice of your midwife or a GP to avoid infections during pregnancy (including making sure all your vaccinations are up to date before getting pregnant) may reduce the chances of your child being born with cataracts.

-If you previously had a baby with childhood cataracts and are planning another pregnancy, you may wish to speak with your GP about whether genetic counselling would be appropriate.
+If you previously had a baby with childhood cataracts and are planning another pregnancy, you may wish to speak with a GP about whether genetic counselling would be appropriate.

 Genetic counselling can help couples who may be at risk of passing an inherited condition on to their child.